 — Austin Kleon

-We accept most standard image and video formats, including JPG, PNG, TIFF, GIF, MP4, and MOV.
+We accept most standard image and video formats, including JPG, PNG, TIFF, MP4, and GIF.
 Cards should be exported at a minimum of 1024 pixels for height and width, but bigger is generally better.
-Images may be portrait, square, or landscape, although collectors have shown a slight preference for portrait shaped cards.
-The maximum width-to-height dimensions allowed are 2:1 or 1:2.
+Images must be within the width to height aspect ratio constraints of 1:1 minimum to 2:3 maximum.
+Images outside of this ratio are not supported.
+Each image must be smaller than 30MB.
 For information on allowed dimensions and file types, view our Help Center page on this issue.

 Telling Your Story

 A successful series is more than just art: it tells a story.
 Think about the universe your cards depict, and create a narrative through your art and descriptions.
 Without a story, a NeonMob series would just be another collection of standalone cards.
 With a story, a series becomes a collection of sought-after trophies, each one with its own special value.

 A few examples of stories from popular series: